 - We won’t pay to replace or repair false teeth, artificial teeth (such as crowns or implants) or veneers, or cover dental work involving precious metals

 For now, we’ve picked out some of the more important small print to be aware of…

 But we recommend you read your policy documents in full to find out exactly what's covered.

-The excess for each insured person is £50 on the Premier policy and our Essential policy for cancellation and curtailment claims and £50 for baggage claims (if baggage cover is included)
+- The excess for each insured person is £90 on both our Premier policy and our Essential policy for cancellation and curtailment claims and £50 for baggage claims (if baggage cover is included)

-- You won't have to pay an excess if you're claiming for medical costs if you use your EHIC card at a medical public facility
+- You won't have to pay an excess if you're claiming for medical costs if you use your GHIC card at a medical public facility

 - If you cancel your holiday and you haven't paid for the holiday in full, your excess will be reduced to £15 per person